vorSherer/code-201-prework/prework/windows/04_updating_terminal.md

 4. After pasting that in, you will need to replace `WIN_USERNAME` with your Windows username, right after `.../Users/`.
 IE: `/Users/MichaelLeonTreat/`.

-4a.
-If your path has a space, you can use an backslash escape character to include the space.
+    -NOTE: If your path or username has a space, you can use an backslash escape character to include the space.
 IE: `/Users/Michael\ Treat/`.

 5. After that you're done in this editor, so press `ctrl + x` at the same time to quit.
 It will ask if you want to save changes.
 Hit `y` and the editor will save your changes.
 It will then ask what to name the file.
 Just hit enter to keep the same name.

-And you're done!
+Pin your Ubuntu app to the task bar, close it down, and relaunch it.
+Congrats, you're done!

-### Extra Info
+### Review what just happened

 1. In the file you pasted there was a section at the bottom that exports `wr` and sets up the `cdwr` alias.
 What this does is adds a unique variable and a command to your terminal.